kevonc/kevoncheung.com/content/articles/20210501-community-or-cohort-based-course.md

 On the other hand, if the problem you're solving is more about building a mindset, then a cohort-based course is a good choice.

-For example, building a writing habit, learning no-code tools, building in public, overcoming impostor syndrome, etc.
+For example, building a writing habit, learning no-code tools, <a href="https://smallschool.is/build-in-public">building in public</a>, overcoming impostor syndrome, etc.

-But, of course, it is hard to exactly define which product is good for what problems.
-Do not come up with the solution in your own head, the best you can do is to talk to your audience and figure out the best way you can help them.
+But, of course, it is hard to exactly define which product is good for what problems. <a href="/build-new-community">Do not come up with the solution in your own head</a>, the best you can do is to talk to your audience and figure out the best way you can help them.

 Don't create these types of products just because they're in trend.
 Make sure your desired lifestyle and your skillsets are aligned before jumping in.